Knowledge by acquaintance: The speckled hen case

 The famous speckled hen case has been invoked by acquaintance skeptics who insist that the theory cannot explain acquaintance with very simple mental states, like viewing a few dots against a solid background color can be said to justify belief in knowledge by acquaintance, while it is believed that viewing a significantly larger number of dots cannot justify belief in it.
 They believe that defenders of acquaintance theory should answer as to why the capacity of direct acquaintance should be so limited.
 Sellars resolved the problem simply by asserting that naturally the speckled hen experiment fails to support an acquaintance relation because the individual cannot reasonably be expected to build up such an association where the total number of objects in an array cannot be known without methodically accounting for them all.
 He points out that the “character of the experience” is not distinguishable to the individual's subconscious in such cases of instant presentations of complex arrays of data.

 Knowledge of other people

 Some recent work in epistemology deploys ideas concerning knowledge by acquaintance in developing an epistemology of knowing other people.
-For two such examples, see Bonnie Talbert's "Knowing Other People" and Matthew Benton's "Epistemology Personalized".
+For some examples, see Bonnie Talbert's "Knowing Other People" and Matthew Benton's "Epistemology Personalized" and "The Epistemology of Interpersonal Relations".